Parent PLUS Loans: Interest Rates, Limits & Repayment Options

 | ICR (parent earns $65K) | ~$390 | 25 years | Varies | Varies + forgiveness |

-The extended 25-year plan dramatically reduces the monthly payment but increases total interest paid by 179% compared to the 10-year standard plan.
-A parent who borrowed $40,000 ends up paying nearly $97,000 over 25 years — essentially paying for college twice.
+The extended 25-year plan reduces the monthly payment but increases total interest by roughly $40,000 compared with the 10-year standard plan.
+A parent who borrowed $40,000 at the 2026-27 PLUS rate can pay about $101,000 over 25 years before considering loan fees, capitalization, deferment, or ICR differences.
 Run your own numbers with our student loan calculator.

 Who Is Actually Borrowing Parent PLUS Loans?